grimy86/lowlevelnotes/docs/Programming/Foundations/Data_Types.md

-# Data Types, NULL, and void
+# Data Types, Variables, LValues and RValues.

 Every programming language deals with "data", which is a BIG word.
 It could be any sort of representation of an object, any number, any letter or even be a complex structures (collection of different data).